saisubhasish/Sales_DE_Project/docs/readme.md

-Welcome to the show.
 This endeavor aims to provide you with insights into the functioning of projects within a real-time environment.

 The code has been meticulously crafted with careful consideration for various aspects.
 It not only nurtures your coding skills but also imparts a comprehensive comprehension of project structures.